-Housekeepers on cruise ships make around $40 a day working 12-hour days on average.
+Did you know that housekeepers on cruise ships make around $40 a day working 12-hour days on average?
 They get zero days off for the duration of their contract of 6, 8 or 10 months.
 That’s right, zero days off, 12 hour days, and no visits from family or friends.
-You think your 10-hour a day job is hard?
+You think your 8-hour a day job is hard?
 Please, reconsider and think again.

 What’s even more impressive than working for only $40 a day is the service staff’s positive attitude.
 For 12 days and 12 nights, never was I greeted in a less-than-happy manner.
 Whether I was asking for directions to the theater or requesting the New York Times in the morning, the service staff were always eager to serve.

 The entire service staff was from either Indonesia or the Philippines.
 Hence, $40 a day might be equivalent to $200 a day back in America or Europe based on purchasing power parity.
 Furthermore, after working for 300 days straight with not one weekend off, one could theoretically accumulate $12,000 US dollars + a bonus, equaling roughly $50-60,000 dollars of buying power back home.
 Not bad at all!

 The service staff I spoke to said that they send roughly 80% of their pay back to their families.
 Their expenses are little because they all get free room (two to a room) and board.